anand-swaroop-git/prometheus_custom_exporter/README.md

 # prometheus_custom_exporter
-Run 'docker compose up` from root of this repository.
+Run `docker compose up` from root of this repository.